samjbaker/Group-Web-Project/README.md

 <p align="center"><a href="https://youtu.be/Zl2IwmQ15Hg">Have an introduction to Fakebook! </a></p>

 ## Build Instructions
+1) Clone this repository on your local machine
-To serve
+2) To serve
 ```bash
 cd code
 ```
-Make sure before running docker that you have a .env file with the appropriate environment variables.
+3) Make sure before running docker that you have a .env file with the appropriate environment variables.

-Then run
+4) Then run
 ```bash
 docker-compose up --build
 ```
-To view the site, go to the local host on your own machine (http://localhost:3000/).
+5) To view the site, go to the local host on your own machine (http://localhost:3000/).

-To test
+6) To test
 ```bash
 ng build
 ng test